 3) Columnar legs.
 Sauropods had crazy-specialized graviportal front legs for bearing all that weight.
 They had no visible toes, instead walking on a hard horseshoe of bone.
-Without this, there’s a limit to how big you can get even if you have air sacs and flow-through lungs (Ledumahadi and Shantungosaurus, the largest dinosaurs that didn’t have columnar legs, could get to about 16 tons).
-With this adaptation, the largest Titanosaurs reached up to 76 tons!
+Without this, there’s a limit to how big you can get even if you have air sacs and flow-through lungs (Ledumahadi and Shantungosaurus, the largest dinosaurs that didn’t have columnar legs, could get to about 16 tonnes).
+With this adaptation, the largest titanosaurs reached up to 76 tonnes!

 One of the two main types of sauropod, diplodocoids (meaning “double-beamed”) were the lawn-mowers of the Late Jurassic.
 They probably fed by standing in one place and using their long, horizontal necks to reach all kinds of bushes and shrubs (grass didn’t exist yet at that time) within their wide radius, and using their long, long tails like bullwhips to scare off would-be attackers.
 Famous diplodocoids include Diplodocus, Apatosaurus, and Brontosaurus.